 Other ways your auto accident attorney can help you include:

-- Negotiating with the insurance company for a fair settlement
+- Negotiating with insurance companies for fair settlements

-- Ensuring your rights are protected
+- Ensuring your rights are protected throughout the process

-- Explaining your options
+- Explaining your legal options and strategies

 - Going to court to argue your car accident claim, if necessary

-- Retaining the help of accident reconstructionists and medical experts
+- Retaining accident reconstructionists and medical professionals

 - Interviewing eyewitnesses to the accident